FaazAbidi/News-Aggregator/README.md

 It was not clear whether it's required to enter users in the database or not.
 Since we are storing user's favorites, it was assumed that there should be an entity for users for storing user's data.
 However, the issue with this is that we don't have a proper identifier for a user.
 From the endpoint, we are accessing users based on their names not on their ID, which is not ideal if users with the same names will use this API.

-Another ambiguity was related to this as well.
+Another ambiguity was similar to the former.
 It was not clear when to create new users.
-Therefore, a new user is created when there's a new name that comes as a parameter through the favorite endpoint.
+Therefore, I decided to create a new user when there's a new name comes as a parameter through the `/news/favorite/` endpoint.

 Lastly, in the sample requests provided, an auth token was included, but it was not mentioned anywhere in the project description.
 As a result, I assumed that an auth token is not required for the endpoints and did not implement it in the API.

 ## External APIs

-This api aggregates news articles from two external APIs, namely Reddit (via the Pushshift wrapper) and News API.
-In particular, the News endpoint of the API fetches news articles from News API and returns a list of the top 10 articles, which are then combined with the top 10 articles fetched from the Reddit endpoint.
+As mentioned before, this api aggregates news articles from two external APIs, namely [Reddit](https://www.reddit.com/r/news/) (via the [Pushshift](https://github.com/pushshift/api) wrapper) and [NewsAPI](https://newsapi.org/).
+In particular, the `news/` endpoint of the API fetches news articles from NewsAPI and returns a list of the top 10 articles, which are then combined with the top 10 articles fetched from the Reddit endpoint.

 To fetch the news articles, I used the official News API which provides access to various news sources worldwide.
 The Reddit endpoint, on the other hand, uses the Pushshift API, which provides a more flexible and efficient way of accessing Reddit data.